 The Town Counsel shall appear for and protect the rights of the Town in all actions, suits or proceedings brought by or against the Town or any of its officers and agencies before any court, tribunal, agency or other body wherein it is for the best interest of the Town to have legal representation.

-The Town Counsel shall be legal advisor to the First Selectman and the Board of Selectmen, and as such advisor shall attend meetings of the Board of Selectmen, Town Meetings, Annual Town Meetings and other meetings as the First Selectman shall designate.
+The Town Counsel shall be legal advisor to the First Selectman and the Board of Selectmen, and as such advisor shall attend meetings of the Board of Selectmen, Town Meetings, and other meetings as the First Selectman shall designate.

 The Town Counsel shall review all proposed ordinances, contracts and other instruments submitted by the Board of Selectmen.
 He shall review in advance of all Town Meetings the matters to be presented at such meetings, and consult with the Board of Selectmen, as necessary, to assure the orderly disposition of the business of the meeting.
 Town Counsel shall have the power, with the approval of the Board of Selectmen, to compromise or settle any claims by or against the Town.
 Any other officer or the chairman of any other board may request that Town Counsel, upon approval by the First Selectman, appear at a meeting or render a written opinion on any matter concerning the Town.
-It shall be the responsibility of the First Selectman to insure that Town boards have access to such legal services as are required for the proper interpretation and enforcement of the laws they administer.
+It shall be the responsibility of the First Selectman to ensure that Town boards have access to such legal services as are required for the proper interpretation and enforcement of the laws they administer.
 For such purposes, boards, within the limits of their appropriations, may employ specialized legal counsel.

 There may also be such Special Counsel as the Board of Selectmen may deem necessary.
 All such appointments shall be by administrative appointment for such areas, boards, cases, issues or meetings as the Board of Selectmen shall designate, and these counsel shall serve at the discretion of the Board of Selectmen until a successor has been appointed to assure orderly disposition of Town business.